chenasraf/sofmani/README.md

 ## 💡 Tips and Tricks

-1. Use `platforms.only` and `platforms.ignore` to fine-tune actions for platform-specific environments.
+1. Use `platforms.only` and `platforms.except` to fine-tune actions for platform-specific environments.
 2. Use `check_installed` to skip steps if a specific condition or software is already installed, if the check is not a simple binary existence check on `name` or `bin_name`.